alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 A single-page app has many advantages compared to the previous paradigm:

-- It improves the user experience by making user interactions much faster avoiding network round-trips to the server.
+- It improves the user experience by making user interactions much faster, avoiding network round-trips to the server.
 - It improves the user experience by enabling new and more sophisticated user interactions.
 - It can reduce costs and increase scalability.
 Think of a SPA connected directly to a Firebase DB.
 - No need to maintain two different code bases, front and back.

 ### SPA problems <a name="spa-problems"></a>

 SPA brings some new issues.
-Have you seen the following screen:
+Have you ever seen the following screen:

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fgmail-html5-min.png?alt=media" alt="Gmail load HTML version"></img>

-Some of the problems we can experience with SPA are:
+Some of the problems we can experience with SPA's are:

 - What if the network is slow and it takes 5 seconds to download the initial JavaScript bundle?
 The user won't see anything until then.
 - Social metas.
 Some like the Facebook metas don't work on SPA.